-We’ve officially moved into stage three, which means entertaining others in your own backyard space has become a reality again!
+We’ve officially moved into a post-pandemic world (fingers crossed), which means entertaining others in your own backyard space has become a reality again!

-As we all might be a little rusty with our party planning and entertaining, we’ve collected the most crucial steps that will make your first backyard get-together memorable, while setting new standards for limiting the spread of potential germs.
+As we all might be a little rusty with our party planning and entertaining, we’ve collected the most crucial steps that will make your backyard get-together memorable, while limiting the spread of germs.

 First thing’s first: You’ll need to make a few important decisions before hosting anyone: